-This is the second of our 4 parts series on choosing and implementing an expense management software.
+This is the second of our 4 parts series on choosing and implementing an expense management tool.

-The first part, revealed the secret to reducing costs while increasing productivity.
-In this second part, we are going to elaborate on the different points to consider before choosing an expense management platform.
+The first part revealed the secret to reducing costs while increasing productivity.
+In this second part, we are going to elaborate on the different points to consider before choosing an expense management tool.

 Choosing any corporate tool can be a tedious process.
 Risks need to be assessed and several factors taken into consideration.